Dynamic Ranking and Translation Synchronization: Smoothness-penalized least squares estimator analysis

 \red{The proof of Theorem \ref{thm:error_ls_evol_graph_3} mimics the argument used to prove Theorem \ref{thm:error_ls_evol_graph_2}.
 It follows from the following bound, which is analogous to the bound in Proposition \ref{thm:error_ls_evol_graph}

-and then the choice for optimal $\lambda$ follows by an elementary calculation.
-The bound \eqref{eq:error_bound_analog_a3} is proven by using the second statement of Lemma \ref{lem:bound_bias_non_evol} (which controls the bias term), and Lemma \ref{lem:bound_var_non_evol} is used to bound the variance term (which is unchanged with respect to Theorem \ref{thm:error_ls_evol_graph_2}). }
+Then using the bound in \eqref{eq:varterm_bd_evol_case}, the optimal choice for $\lambda$ follows by an elementary calculation.
+The bound \eqref{eq:error_bound_analog_a3} is proven by using the second statement of Lemma \ref{lem:bound_bias_non_evol} (which controls the bias term), and Lemma \ref{lem:bound_var_non_evol} is used to bound the variance term (which is unchanged with respect to Theorem \ref{thm:error_ls_evol_graph_2}).
+These lemmas can be found in Section \ref{sec:proof_prop2}. }

 \begin{remark}[Connectedness assumption] We believe that the analysis can likely be extended to the setup where some of the graphs are disconnected (with the union graph $G_U$ being connected).
 The main technical difficulty in this case comes from the fact that the Loewner bound \eqref{eq:lowner_bound_0} now does not hold for a strictly positive $\beta_k$ for all $k$.
 If some of the $\beta_k$'s in \eqref{eq:lowner_bound_0} are allowed to be $0$, then $\min_{0\leq k \leq T}\beta_k=0$ which renders the bound \eqref{eq:lowner_bound_2} to be not useful.
 In the proof of Lemma \ref{lem:bound_var_non_evol}, we need to have a good lower bound on the eigenvalues of $L(\lambda)$ in order to bound $\Tr\big({L}^{\dagger 2}(\lambda)\big)$, but this appears to be very challenging.
 Moreover, while the first part of Lemma \ref{lem:bound_bias_non_evol} will remain unchanged, it is difficult to see how the second part of Lemma \ref{lem:bound_bias_non_evol} can be adapted for this setup. \end{remark}